viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 # Part one - somatic variant detection and annotation

 ## Analysis
 You will perform the following steps:
--Add read group information to the .bam files
+1. Add read group information to the .bam files
--Perform indel realignment simultaneously for the normal and tumor .bam files -Run MuTect
+1. Perform indel realignment simultaneously for the normal and tumor .bam files
+1. Run MuTect
--Filter the results so that only the most likely somatic variants are kept -Annotate the filtered variants with RefSeq genes, Cosmic70 mutations and Exac03 variant using Annovar
+1. Filter the results so that only the most likely somatic variants are kept
+1. Annotate the filtered variants with RefSeq genes, Cosmic70 mutations and Exac03 variant using Annovar

 Figure 1 shows an overview of the workflow of this part of the exercise.